DavidAppleyard.com

 (2) Reincarnation is a popular (common) belief in India.

-Both Beijing and Cairo are populous (thickly inhabited) cities.
+Both Beijing and Cairo are populous (densely inhabited) cities.

 practical + practicable (1) He went to Libya to get some practical experience of camels.